Holomorphic curves in exploded manifolds: Kuranishi structure: Locally representing the moduli stack of solutions to

-We may now pullback our constructed trivialization or construct another trivialization using the same connection to give a $(G_{0}\times G)$-invariant trivialization to associate to our new family $\hat f'_{0}$.
-Again, call this trivialization $(F,\phi)$.
-As before we may use this trivialization to factorize $\hat h$ as follows:
+Let us define $\nu_{\hat h}'$ analogously to $\nu_{\hat h}$, using $\psi''$ in place of $\psi'$.
+Pull back our constructed trivialization (or construct another trivialization using the same connection) to give a $(G_{0}\times G)$--invariant trivialization associated to our new family $\hat f^\star_{0}$.
+Again, call this trivialization $(\mathcal F,\phi)$.
+As before we can use this trivialization to factorize $\hat h$ as follows: